WRITERS' GUILD OF SOUTH AFRICA

 WHAT IS A PERFORMANCE WRITER?

 A Performance Writer creates projects that are intended to be acted, sung or spoken out loud – in other words, performed.
 This includes not only screenwriters who work for film and television, but also playwrights, radio writers, lyricists, computer games creators, animation writers, audio description writers, radio and TV news writers and – even, speech writers.
 If you are unsure if you are a performance writer, please contact the Guild.

-WGSA is an Associate Member of the IAWG (International Association of Writers Guilds).
+WGSA is a full member of the IAWG (International Association of Writers Guilds).